Losant/losant-docs/docs/workflows/experience-workflows.md

 # Experience Workflows

-Experience workflows are very similar to [application workflows](/workflows/application-workflows/) in that they execute within Losant's cloud platform.
-While they lack some of the more robust functionality of application workflows, they are better suited for handling requests from your experience endpoints and issuing responses.
+Experience Workflows run in Losant's cloud and are designed for the data handling and custom back-end logic for [Application Experiences](/experiences/overview/).
+They can only be triggered by [Experience Endpoints](/experiences/endpoints/) and they are versioned as part of an [Experience Version](/experiences/versions/).

 ## Advantages